webcomponents/webcomponentsjs/src/ShadyCSS/README.md

 properties are available, they will be used and `@apply` will be simulated via native custom properties.

-To use ShadyStyling:
+To use ShadyCSS:

- 1. First, call `ShadyStyling.prepareTemplate(name, template)` on a `<template>` element that will be imported into a `shadowRoot`.
+ 1. First, call `ShadyCSS.prepareTemplate(name, template)` on a `<template>` element that will be imported into a `shadowRoot`.

- 2. Then, after the shadowRoot is created and whenever dynamic updates are required, call `ShadyStyling.applyStyle(element)`.
+ 2. Then, after the shadowRoot is created and whenever dynamic updates are required, call `ShadyCSS.applyStyle(element)`.

 ##Example

-The following example uses ShadyStyling and ShadyDOM to define a custom element.
+The following example uses ShadyCSS and ShadyDOM to define a custom element.

 ```html
 <template id="myElementTemplate">